-In this article, I will discuss the seven categories of Customer Lifecycle events and how Customer Success professionals can leverage each of these to maximize the value of their solution:
+In this article, I will discuss how Customer Success professionals can address these seven categories of Customer Lifecycle events to maximize the value of their solution:

 - Product Usage Milestones